DevMountain/react-4-afternoon/README.md

 # Project Summary

 In this project we will be building a site for a University to keep track of student information and class enrollment.
-We will be using React Router to navigate between the various views required.
+We will be using React Router to navigate between the various views.
 Take some time to familiarize yourself with the provided components.

 * `App` will be the top level component for our application.
 * `Home` will be the home page displayed when the application first loads.
 It will also display the available classes.